augustinh22/msc_markdown/source/03_AppliedExample.md

 The structure of products and metadata has seen a few modifications since the first images offered to the public in 2015.
 Most notably, Sentinel-2 products were served in packages of multiple granules prior to December 6, 2016, with sizes sometimes exceeding 6 GB.

+#### Sentinel-2 Downloader

 ### Formatting data for SIAM™

 Following complete and successful download, the necessary bands from each newly acquired Sentinel-2 image are automatically re-formatted.
 SIAM™ is sensor independent, but input data format requirements are based on Landsat for high-resolution data.
 Six bands, blue, green, red, near infrared and two medium infrared bands are used (i.e. 2, 3, 4, 8, 11, 12).
 Bands 11 and 12 are resampled from 20m pixels to 10m using SciPy.
 Sentinel-2's MSI does not collect a thermal band, so a constant is used to ignore thermal decision rules in SIAM™.
 Based on the assumption that pixels with a value of 0 in any of the input bands contain no data and not a measured value of 0 (see discussion), a no-data mask is generated.
-Finally, the six Sentinel-2 bands of TOA reflectance values are converted to an 8-bit range, stacked in ascending order and saved in the ENVI data format for SIAM™ using GDAL.
+Finally, the six Sentinel-2 bands of \ac{ToA} reflectance values are converted to an 8-bit range, stacked in ascending order and saved in the ENVI data format for SIAM™ using GDAL.

 ### Generating information layers with SIAM™